Structure of the Governing Body

 Michelle Norris – Chair of Finance & Staffing Committee

-Peter King- Curriculum & Communications Committee Chair
+Peter King- Chair of Curriculum & Communications Committee

-Dr Andrea Towse- Finance & Staffing Committee
+Dr Andrea Towse- Chair of Governors, Finance & Staffing Committee

-Lyndsey Winston- Chair of Governors, Finance & Staffing Committee Clerk
+Lyndsey Winston- Finance & Staffing Committee Clerk

 I am a solicitor, currently non-practising, specialising in commercial property law.
-I am married, have three children (one at university, one at LGGS and one at school) and have lived in the Lune Valley for the past 12 years.
+I am married, have three children (one at university, one at LGGS and one at school) and have lived in the Lune Valley for the past 13 years.
 In my spare time, I enjoy singing, reading and walking.

-Hannah Astin- Fabric, Health & Safety Committee
+Ian Vincent- Premises, Health & Safety Committee Clerk

-Governor Meeting Attendance Last Academic Year
+Governor Meeting Attendance Last Year

 Actual / Possible

-|Dr A Towse||5/7|
+|Dr A Towse||7/7|